Aliko Dangote plans to sell 10% stake in refinery on NGX

 The national oil company had earlier reduced its ownership to 7.2 percent, but Dangote said further discussions could take place once the refinery’s next growth phase begins.

-“I want to demonstrate what this refinery can do, then we can sit down and talk,” he said.
+Refering to the NNPCL’s stake, he said, “I want to demonstrate what this refinery can do, then we can sit down and talk”.

+The refinery which began operations in 2024, plans to ramp up its capacity from 650,000 barrels per day (bpd) to 700,000 bpd by the end of this year.

 Beyond refining, the company is also expanding its chemical production.
 Dangote disclosed plans to boost polypropylene output from one million to 1.5 million metric tonnes annually and develop new projects in base oils and linear alkylbenzene.